The perturbative vacua in string geometry theory: Introduction

-In order to make the structures of the ideas clear, we consider only bosonic closed sector of string geometry theory in this paper, whose organization is as follows.
+In order to make the structures of the ideas clear, we consider only bosonic closed sector of string geometry theory in this paper, whereas supersymmetric string geometry theory including open strings is defined and studied in \cite{Sato:2017qhj}.
+The organization of this paper is as follows.
 In section \ref{sec:rev_stringgeometry}, we briefly review the bosonic closed sector of string geometry theory.
-In section \ref{sec:deriv_pathint_curvedbg}, we set string background configurations parametrized by the string backgrounds $G_{\mu\nu}(x)$, $B_{\mu\nu}(x)$, and $\phi(x)$ and consider fluctuations around the vacua.
+In section \ref{sec:deriv_pathint_curvedbg}, we set perturbative vacua parametrized by the string backgrounds $G_{\mu\nu}(x)$, $B_{\mu\nu}(x)$, and $\phi(x)$ and consider fluctuations around the vacua.
 As a result, we derive the path-integrals of perturbative strings on the string backgrounds.
-In section \ref{sec:eff_potential_stringbg}, we derive differential equations to determine a potential for the string backgrounds.
-We solve them and obtain a potential explicitly up to the second order.
+In section \ref{sec:eff_potential_stringbg}, we obtain a potential for string backgrounds by restring the potential in string geometry theory to the perturbative vacua.
 In section \ref{sec:discussion}, we conclude and discuss future directions.